 So, what’s the moral of the story?

 Trying out new things is great and it can really get your creative juices flowing – simply start small.
-Order as little supplies as possible even if buying in bulk seems more economical.
+Order as little soap making supplies as possible even if buying in bulk seems more economical.
 What good is that 10 pound bucket of palm oil, if you decide you don’t want to use palm oil anymore (true story;)?
 Observe what you like to work with and really think hard about what you really need or want.

 Until next time.
 Happy Tinkering!